NeuroJSON/jdata/JData_specification.md

 ```
 The direct storage format of a solid N-D array does not have the ability to store information
 regarding the type of the original binary data if using the JSON (text-based) format; however,
-such information can be stored when using the UBJSON format.
+such information can be stored when using the BJData/UBJSON format.

 Please be aware that the UBJSON format supported by JData includes an extended syntax
 to facilitate storage and loading of N-D arrays in the binary format.
 Please refer to the